dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 </UsageData>
 ```

-This defines which prebuilt NuGet packages are allowed to be used during thebuild.
+This defines which prebuilt NuGet packages are allowed to be used during the build.
 Initially, all package IDs and versions are permitted (`*/*`).

 The `*/*` glob means "any nupkg id, any version".
 It will be replaced with more specific rules at a later phase once the repo level prebuilt detection
 infrastructure is completed.
 The goal is to make it specific, so when a PR introduces an unexpected prebuilt, PR validation will fail and let us resolve